Chambers (series)

-Chambers was a BBC radio and television sitcom.
-It was written by barrister Clive Coleman and starred John Bird and Sarah Lancashire in both versions.
+Chambers is a BBC radio and television sitcom.
+It was written by barrister Clive Coleman and starred John Bird, Sarah Lancashire, James Fleet and Jonathan Kydd in both versions.
 The radio version was broadcast on BBC Radio 4 in three series between 1996 and 1999, and the television version was broadcast on BBC One.
 The theme music was "Dance with Mandolins" from Prokofiev's Romeo and Juliet.

+Premise

-John Bird plays the lead role of John Fuller-Carp, a monstrously egotistical and avaricious barrister heading Forecourt Chambers.
-His colleagues are Hilary Tripping, a rather ineffectual young man, and Ruth Quirke, initially a rather militantly left wing feminist.
-After Lesley Sharp left the role after the first series and Sarah Lancashire took over, Ruth became more of comic neurotic, but many of the 'original' Ruth's harder characteristics were later given to the character who replaced her in the second run of the television series, Alex Kahn.
+John Fuller-Carp (John Bird) is the monstrously egotistical and avaricious barrister heading Forecourt Chambers.
+His colleagues are Hilary Tripping (James Fleet), a rather ineffectual young man, Ruth Quirke (Lesley Sharp, later Sarah Lancashire), initially a rather militantly left wing feminist, and Vince Griffiths (Jonathan Kydd), the worldly-wise barristers' clerk.
+After Lesley Sharp left the role after the first radio series and Sarah Lancashire took over, Ruth became more of a comic neurotic, but many of the 'original' Ruth's harder characteristics were later given to the character who replaced her in the second television series, Alex Kahn (Nina Wadia).